hashicorp/terraform-aws-vault/examples/vault-auto-unseal/README.md

    print out the IP addresses of the Vault server and some example commands you can run to interact with the cluster: `../vault-examples-helper/vault-examples-helper.sh`.
 1. Ssh to an instance in the vault cluster and run `vault operator init` to initialize the cluster, then `vault status` to check that it is unsealed.
-(If you ssh to a different node in the cluster, you might have to restart Vault first with `sudo supervisorctl restart vault`).
+If you ssh to a different node in the cluster, you might have to restart Vault first with `sudo supervisorctl restart vault` so it will rejoin the cluster and unseal.
+  To avoid doing that, you can start your cluster with initially just one node and start the server, then change the `vault_cluster_size` variable back to 3 and and run `terraform apply again`.
+The new nodes will join the cluster already unsealed in this case.
 You should apply your Vault Enterprise License with `vault write /sys/license "text=$LICENSE_KEY_TEXT"`.
 If you don't do that, Vault will re-seal after 30 minutes and you won't be able to write or read secrets anymore.

 [ami]: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html
 [auto_unseal]: https://www.vaultproject.io/docs/enterprise/auto-unseal/index.html